MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-google-ads.md

 # Connector for Google Ads (preview)

-Export segments of unified customer profiles to Google Ads audience list and use them to advertise on Google Search, Gmail, Youtube, and Google Display Network.
+Export segments of unified customer profiles to Google Ads audience list and use them to advertise on Google Search, Gmail, YouTube, and Google Display Network.

 ## Prerequisites

 -	You have a [Google Ads account](https://ads.google.com/) and corresponding administrator credentials.
 -	There are existing audiences in Google Ads and the corresponding IDs.
 For more information, see [Google Ads audiences](https://support.google.com/google-ads/answer/7558048?hl=en#:~:text=Audience%20lists%20is%20a%20section,Display%20Network%20through%20remarketing%20campaigns.).
 -	You have [configured segments](segments.md)
--	Unified customer profiles in the exported segments contain fields representing an email address, first name and last name
+-	Unified customer profiles in the exported segments contain fields representing an email address, first name, and last name

 ## Connect to Google Ads